Elphel/obj2rgbd/README.md

 # Description
-Batch generate RGB-D format image pairs from *.obj models with textures using Blender.
+Batch generate RGB-D format image pairs from *.obj models with textures in command line using Blender python script.

 # Quickstart
 ```